jahaltom/Chi-square_COVID_Mutation/README.md

 **PREDICTSNP**
 PREDICTSNP cannot have mutations in which there is a * (R24*), so the previous script generates a specific list for PREDICTSNP in which the * mutations are removed.
-Only looked at as single mutations affecting pt structure.
-One at a time, not more than 1
+Only looked at as single mutations for each call.